Associate Professor Renata Kokanovic1

 Recruitment of participants

 This research was an exploratory study aimed at understanding how new mothers in the Karen community conceive of maternal mental health and wellness and their emotions and reactions to pregnancy and birth.
-The study focussed on women who had recently given birth in Australia and purposefully sampled women with a range of experiences and ages including older mothers who had previously had children in their villages in Burma while displaced inside Burma and while living in refugee camps in Thailand.
+The study focused on women who had recently given birth in Australia and purposefully sampled women with a range of experiences and ages including older mothers who had previously had children in their villages in Burma while displaced inside Burma and while living in refugee camps in Thailand.
 The majority of women were interviewed 12-24 months postpartum to ensure recovery from the birth and to enable some reflection on their experiences.

 Building engagement with the community was an integral element of the research project and was made possible by the skills and community connections of bi-lingual Research Assistant (RA) Violet Cho.
 Ms Cho is a Karen woman of refugee-background with experience of interviewing and currently studying sociology and anthropology at Australia National University (ANU).
 The addition of a researcher with ‘insider’ status who shared language and cultural experience with interviewees was deemed crucial to this project.